cpswarm/SimulationOrchestrator/README.md

 usage: utility-name
- -c,--conf <arg>     folder with the configuration files -g,--gui <arg>      GUI to be used or not for the simulation -i,--id <arg>       optimization ID
+ -c,--conf <arg>     folder with the configuration files -g,--gui <arg>      GUI to be used or not for the simulation -p,--params <arg>  parameters to be used for the simulator -i,--id <arg>       optimization ID
  -s,--src <arg>      input folder path
  -t,--target <arg>   output folder path